NewHumanity/Billetto-Dashboard/AI_GUIDE.md

     -   **Example**: The `useEvents` hook uses `Promise.all` to fetch all necessary related data (attendees, orders, ledger entries) concurrently when an event is selected.
     -   **Utility**: The `utils/apiHelpers.ts` file provides a `fetchAllPaginatedData` function to handle fetching all items from a paginated endpoint efficiently.
 This is the preferred method for getting complete datasets.

+-   #### **Verify, Don't Assume: Ask for Clarification**
+    -   **Do not make assumptions about the API.** All implementation details must be derived *exclusively* from the `Billetto API Docs.pdf` file provided or the existing implementation in `services/billettoService.ts`.
+    -   If a feature request requires information not explicitly covered in the provided documentation or existing code (e.g., a new endpoint, a different parameter, an undocumented data field), **you must ask for more information or clarification**.
+Do not invent endpoints or guess at data structures.

 ## 4. API Limitations & Development Pitfalls

 -   #### **No Attendee-to-TicketType Link**